 Do this

-Maintain the security of your email accounts, and consider adding two-factor authentication.
-You can rest easy and safely ignore these unexpected notifications.
+Maintain the security of your email accounts and consider adding two-factor authentication.
+Then you can rest easy and safely ignore these unexpected notifications.

 Get more security tips and reassurances by subscribing to Confident Computing!
-More confidence & less frustration — solutions, answers, & tips — in your inbox every week.
+More confidence & less frustration — solutions, answers, and tips — in your inbox every week.

 Footnotes & References

-1: This is exactly why so many forms asking for your email address have you enter it twice.
+2: This is exactly why so many forms have you enter your email address twice.

 References